nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `edit S1234567D p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with `S1234567D` to be `91234567` and `johndoe@example.com` respectively.
 - `edit S6483749D n/Betsy Crower t/` Edits the person with NRIC `S6483749D` to be `Betsy Crower` and clears all existing tags.

+Possible Errors:
+- `Incorrect NRIC.
+Person not found` - When the specified NRIC doesn't exist in CareLink
+- `At least one field to edit must be provided.` - When no fields to edit are specified
+- `This person already exists in the address book.` - When editing would result in a duplicate person

 ### Locating persons by name, NRIC, phone, email, role, or tags: `find`